-The meta box can be adjusted like the other boxes on the post edit screen:1 You can move it around (below the text box and into the sidebar), fold it and hide it by deselecting it in the “Screen Options” on the very top.
-If you use the plugin’s meta box, it makes sense to disable the default tag box in the settings.
+The meta box can be adjusted like the other boxes on the post edit screen: You can move it around (below the text box and into the sidebar), fold it and hide it by deselecting it in the “Screen Options”1 on the very top.
+If you use the plugin’s meta box, it is recommended to disable the default tag box in the settings.

-Once a group is open, the tag input field is already populated with tags that belong to that group.
-Click into the field and click on one of the tags that appear in the menu, or start typing to see all tags of this group that match the characters.
+Once a group is open, the tag input field is already populated with tags that belong to that group for that post.
+Click into the field and click on one of the tags that appear in the menu, or start typing to see all tags of this group that match the text.

-When you type a tag, you can finish it by pressing Enter or by typing a comma or semicolon.
+When you type a tag, you can finish it by pressing Enter or by typing a comma.